siddhartha-s/ipd/lectures/lec17/README.md

 5        223
 ```

-That is only 16 bits, which is a big savings.
-Of course we still have
+That is only 16 bits, which is a big savings over the 80 bits for
-to encode the tree itself which, in this example, will not end up
+ASCII.
+Of course we still have to encode the tree itself which, in
-saving much overall.
-When the text gets longer, however, the savings
+this example, will not end up saving much overall.
+When the text gets
-will start to pile up.
-For example, repeating the text 10 times will
+longer, however, the savings will start to pile up.
+For example,
-be only 160 bits for the message, with the same size for the table, but
+repeating the text 10 times will be only 160 bits for the message,
-ASCII will require more than 800 bits.
+with the same size for the table, but ASCII will require more than 800
+bits.

 One point to observe here: with block codes like ASCII, we didn't need
 to worry about separators between the encoded symbols.
 Each symbol